Lymah123/js-project-webpage-color-changing/README.md

 - D8.
 I built a landing page for a website with Bootstrap and its dependencies
 - D9.
-I designed a contact page and an about us website
+I designed a contact page and an about us website.
 - D10.
 I made the hotel website more responsive.
 I made adjustments to the home page, added a banner section to the home page, and added a footer to the About page contact page
 - D11.